A plant-based diet?

 Lentils are an easy choice to keep on hand since dried lentils cook in just 15-20 minutes with no soaking and are can be stored in your pantry for a year (though you won’t want to wait that long to enjoy them).
 The lentils.org website, representing lentil growers, offers everything from basics of how to cook lentils to tasty recipes.
 Just pick the style of dish you want!

-Canned beans are something I recommend always keeping on hand, because they are a perfect partner in so many dishes, and help you get a healthy meal ready in minutes.
+Canned beans are something I always keep on hand.
+They’re a perfect partner in many dishes, and a major ally to help me get a healthy meal ready in minutes.
 Check out the recipes offered by Bush’s Beans – yes, they offer a variety of options.
 And if you’re interested in using a slow-cooker to make healthy, home-cooked meals doable, there’s a section of recipes specially developed for slow-cookers.
 Note: As you explore these recipes, consider where you are in a journey to include beans regularly.
 Some recipes are a perfect introduction to including beans in meals.
 As you get more comfortable with this, feel free to juggle proportions in recipes.
 If there are more than 2-3 ounces of meat or poultry per person and only one 15- or 16-ounce can of beans to divide among six people, experiment with cutting back on the meat and adding an extra can of beans so that each serving includes a full half-cup portion.
 That’s a quick way to boost fiber and cut costs!

 Half-Cup Habit is a program encouraging people to eat ½ cup of pulses (dried beans, peas, chickpeas and lentils) three times a week, based on healthy eating patterns outlined in USDA’s MyPlate.
-(And please consider that target as a starting point, and including them even more often as you discover more ideas for enjoying them.)
+(Consider that target as a starting point.
+You’ll find many benefits of including them even more often as you discover more ideas for enjoying them.)
 USA Pulses offers free recipes, tips and shopping lists to support a Half-Cup Habit, and also has ideas for quick meals using pulses several different ways through the week.